SGG-Modding/Hades2ModWiki/docs/installing-mods/steam-deck.md

 # Gotchas

 - The default ImGui keybind is `insert`, which the Steam Deck keyboard doesn't have.
-You may need to pair a keyboard to your Steam Deck to get past this.
+There are a few ways past this:
+  - Pair a keyboard.
+  - Manually edit the imgui.cfg file

 ### References